teadetime/softdesFinal/index.md

 In essence, we built a student course scheduling assistant/tool for Olin College of Engineering.
 This Python Command Line tool can be used to help a student build up their schedule, providing course recommendations based on requirements along the way, or could simply be used to validate a schedule and ensure that it meets all graduating and major requirements.
 This tool allows students to quickly and easily generate potential course schedules so that they can be prepared for potential changes in course offerings, etc. Students can easily view, maintain, build, and test many different schedules iteratively to determine the option that is best for them.
 Schedules are stored as a readable .txt file

-__Some simple screenshots:__
+__Some Key screenshots:__

-The degree helper:
+The degree helper (this indicates what courses you can and need to take as well as their pre-reqs):
 ![Degree Helper](/docs/reqProgress.PNG)

-Saved output format:
+Schedules can also be saved as nice text file:
 ![Saved Output](/docs/savedSchedule.PNG)

 ## Our Project Evolution